 In 2015, she appeared in AVENGERS: AGE OF ULTRON a feature film directed by Joss Whedon and produced by Marvel Studios (USA).
-Julia has just finished filming the ITV drama series DCI BANKS, directed by David Richards and produced by Left Bank Pictures (UK), in which she plays the role of Maya in the BBC mini-series THE A WORD directed by Pater Cattaneo and Dominic Leclerc.
+Julia has just finished filming the drama series EIN STARKES TEAM (ZDF, Germany) and will next appear in the role of Maya in the BBC mini-series THE A WORD directed by Pater Cattaneo and Dominic Leclerc.

 Julia has bases in London and Dublin.